-We will examine how Genes and the Environment (GxE) interact to generate inequalities in education and health over the life course.
-We will go beyond the old nature versus nurture debate by testing two novel hypotheses: (i) children born into advantaged environments are better able to reach their genetically conditioned education potential, and (ii) a privileged environment protects against genetic susceptibility to risky health behaviour.
-Both hypotheses propose a GxE interplay that influences the transition from early childhood (theme 1) to adulthood (theme 2, 3) in periods that are critical to the generation of inequalities.
+This project examines how Genes and the Environment (GxE) interact to generate inequalities in education and health over the life course.
+The project goes beyond the old nature versus nurture debate by testing two novel hypotheses: 1) children born into advantaged environments are better able to reach their genetically conditioned education potential, and 2) a privileged environment protects against genetic susceptibility to risky health behaviour.
+Both hypotheses propose a GxE interplay that influences the transition from early childhood to adulthood in periods that are critical to the generation of inequalities.

 Dr J.L.W. van Kippersluis

 Erasmus University Rotterdam

 Dr P. Biroli

 The University of Tartu is Cooperation Partner to this project.